jasondegraw/COMIS3/README.md

 * comv-trn.for: TYPE157 subroutine

 These files are kept but are not compiled.
 The command line parser in comv-unx.for seems to be compatible with gfortran, so that one is used.
+A (hopefully) fairly standard Makefile is included as well as the start of a true CMake-based build.